 Color Coded Wrist Bands: These are issued to all Adult Leaders and Scout Campers upon arrival at camp and must be worn at all times to properly identify to others that you belong in camp.
 Meals may be denied to anyone not wearing a wristband.
 In the event a wristband is lost, a replacement is available at the Camp Office during normal program hours.
-Your cooperation, as a leader in enforcing the wristbands will help the staff make sure your Scouts are in a safe environment.
+Your cooperation, as a leader in enforcing the wristbands and your adult's registration will help the staff make sure your Scouts are in a safe environment.

-Sign In & Sign Out: All visitors must report to the Camp Office to sign-in and sign out.
+Sign In & Sign Out: All visitors must report to the Camp Office for a health screening and to sign-in and sign out.
 Temporary visitor passes are issued to those persons who are in camp for a limited time.
 This policy does not apply during family night activities.
 Whenever a camper, leader or staff member departs camp, he / she must also sign-in and sign-out at the office.
 Anyone suspected of being an unauthorized person should be reported to the nearest program area director, leader, or staff member who will contact the Camp Director.
-This procedure will be modified on Friday during family visits.